davestewart/nuxt-layers-utils/README.md

 ## API

-### Intro

-Nuxt Layer Utils is basically a factory which:
+Nuxt Layers Utils is basically a factory which:

 - takes an absolute folder path
 - takes a layer config object
 - provides a set of methods to generate path config
-- provides some additional utility functions
+- provides additional utility and helper functions

 Factory function: